artefactual/archivematica-docs/admin-manual/installation-setup/integrations/duracloud-setup.rst

-This guide can be used by those who wish to install Archivematica and/or DuraCloud locally and run the systems themselves and may also be helpful for those who subscribe to a hosted service. `ArchivesDirect`_ is an Archivematica in DuraCloud hosting plan offered by Artefactual Systems and DuraSpace.
+This guide can be used by those who wish to install Archivematica and/or DuraCloud locally and run the systems themselves and may also be helpful for those who subscribe to a hosted service.

 *On this page*